 LSU Law Facts

-The LSU Law Center’s Moot Court Program has moved up seven spots to #40 in the nation in rankings released by the Blakely Advocacy Institute in the 2014-15 academic year.
+The LSU Law Center’s Moot Court Program moved up 13 spots to No. 27 in the 2015-16 academic year in national rankings released by the Blakely Advocacy Institute.

-94% of graduates of the Class of 2014 (with 98% reporting) were employed as of 10 months after graduation.
-Some 81% of the graduates were employed in positions where bar passage was required; an additional 11% were employed in positions where J.D. was an advantage.
+91 percent of graduates of the Class of 2015 (with 95 percent reporting) were employed as of 10 months after graduation.
+Some 83 percent of the graduates were employed in positions where bar passage was required; an additional 12 percent were employed in positions where J.D. was an advantage.
 Click here for the Employment and Salary report.

 The LSU Law Center's Juvenile Defense Clinic received the 2012 Children's Law Award from the Louisiana State Bar Association.